benrosen/masquerade-chat/README.md

 # masquerade.chat

-[masquerade.chat](https://masquerade.chat) is a game of social deception where players wield AI chatbots in order to determine who controls each bot.
+[masquerade.chat](https://masquerade.chat) is a game of social deception where players use AI-powered chat bots to unmask each other and reveal who controls each bot.